careylzh/parallelcomphomework23/README.md

   - `TransferRequest` <br/>

 Qn 1: **global** data structure <br/>
-Qn 2: It seems that there are only 3 types of requests <br/>
+Qn 2: It seems that there are only 3 types of requests but these 3 requests share an interface (given in code template) <br/>
 Qn 3: There is a TODO for `RequestGenerator` class - so are requests randomly simulated?
 Probably. can use mod 3 + java's rand

 Given assumptions: